wh-at-ev-er/AlexaShoppingList/README.md

 # AlexaShoppingList
-Scrape Alexa Shopping List and sent it to Google Sheets
+Scrape Alexa Shopping List and send it to Google Sheets

 **Google Sheets Credentials**
 Log into the [Google Developers Console](https://console.developers.google.com/) with the Google account whose spreadsheets you want to access.
 Create (or select) a project and enable the Drive API and Sheets API (under Google Apps APIs).